Paul Tan's Automotive Industry News

 For those who like the macho looks of the Ford F-series trucks powered by huge V8 engines in the North American market, you’ll find some familiarity in the Ranger’s design cues which are somewhat inspired by the F-series.
 Ford believes a truck should look like a truck (and not a Storm Trooper helmet on wheels IMHO) and I wholeheartedly agree with them.
 The sight of the Ranger parked in the classic front three quarter view with the front wheels turned slightly to the direction the car is facing – just looks great.

 On the front you get square headlamps that portray sturdiness and toughness, and a big three bar grille which has become the signature of all modern Ford trucks.
-From the side, you’ll notice the new Ranger has a much higher shoulderline which extends to the rear bedliner too – this means a deeper bedliner, therefore increasing load capacity to 1,266 liters.
+From the side, you’ll notice the new Ranger has a much higher shoulderline which extends to the rear bedliner too – this means a deeper bedliner, therefore increasing load capacity to 1,266 litres.
 Another item on the side is exceptionally large side mirrors which are also aerodynamically designed to reduce wind noise, thus improving NVH levels.

 2007 Ford Ranger TDCi

-Speaking of capacities, the interior has plenty of storage space – five cupholders, a large dual-deck center console storage area with an upper storage for small items and a lower storage for 9 CDs and larger items, as well as an 8.1 liter glovebox.
+Speaking of capacities, the interior has plenty of storage space – five cupholders, a large dual-deck center console storage area with an upper storage for small items and a lower storage for 9 CDs and larger items, as well as an 8.1 litre glovebox.
 I played around with the switches in the interior and they felt good to touch, especially the power window switches.
 They just have good feedback when you flick them.

 The sound system is an AM/FM/MP3 CD receiver, integrated into the center dash area.
 Much work has been done to improve NVH levels in the new 2007 Ford Ranger.
 For example, the oil pan is specially designed with a dual layer configuration to reduce vibrations across the oil pan.
 The propeller shaft has dynamic dampers.